Diabetes and Dementia: The Emerging Science of Type 3 Diabetes

 Addressing Mood Changes: A Comprehensive Approach

 Alzheimer’s often comes with mood swings and depression.
-In such cases, doctors might prescribe psychotropic drugs, including antidepressants and anti-anxiety medications.
-As the disease progresses, some individuals may require antipsychotic therapy to manage symptoms effectively.
+In such cases, doctors may prescribe psychotropic drugs, such as antidepressants and anti-anxiety medications.
+As the disease advances, some patients will need antipsychotic therapy to control symptoms.

 Your Outlook: Balancing the Equation